-In July 2021, the Company entered into a clinical collaboration agreement with Vaccitech plc ("Vaccitech") to evaluate AB-729 followed by Vaccitech's VTP-300, a proprietary T-cell stimulating HBV antigen-specific immunotherapeutic, in nucleos(t)ide reverse transcriptase inhibitor ("NrtI")-suppressed patients with cHBV.
-The Company is responsible for managing this Phase 2a proof-of-concept clinical trial, subject to oversight by a joint development committee comprised of representatives from the Company and Vaccitech.
-The Company and Vaccitech retain full rights to their respective product candidates and will split all costs associated with the clinical trial.
-The Company incurred \$0.6 million and \$0.2 million of expenses, net of reimbursements from Vaccitech, related to the collaboration during the three months ended March 31, 2023 and 2022, respectively and reflected those costs in research and development in the statements of operations and comprehensive loss.
+In July 2021, the Company entered into a clinical collaboration agreement with Barinthus Biotherapeutics plc ("Barinthus"), formerly Vaccitech plc, to evaluate imdusiran followed by Barinthus' VTP-300, an HBV antigen specific immunotherapy, and ongoing nucleos(t)ide analogue therapy in patients with cHBV.
+Recently, the clinical trial was amended and is now dosing patients in an additional treatment arm that includes an approved PD-1 monoclonal antibody inhibitor, nivolumab (Opdivo[®]).

+The Company is responsible for managing this Phase 2a proof-of-concept clinical trial, subject to oversight by a joint development committee comprised of representatives from the Company and Barinthus.
+The Company and Barinthus retain full rights to their respective product candidates and will split all costs associated with the clinical trial.
+The Company incurred \$0.7 million and \$1.6 million of expenses, net of reimbursements from Barinthus, related to the collaboration during the three and nine months ended September 30, 2023, respectively, and reflected those costs in research and development in the statements of operations and comprehensive loss.
+The Company incurred \$0.3 million and \$0.7 million of such costs for the same respective periods in 2022.